Whidbey seaplane crash investigators identify possible cause

-The National Transportation Safety Board investigating the crash of a seaplane last month off Whidbey Island on Monday said its experts identified a broken actuator that moves the plane’s horizontal tail that could potentially be the cause of the fatal accident that killed 10 people.
+The National Transportation Safety Board, the federal agency investigating the crash of a seaplane last month off Whidbey Island, said Monday that its experts had identified a broken actuator that moves the plane’s horizontal tail that could potentially be the cause of the accident that killed 10 people.

 The actuator is the only means to hold the plane’s horizontal tail — also called the stabilizer — in its position.